 Christopher Roy: African Art and Field Photography

-Artstor and Christopher D. Roy are sharing 3,500 images of African art and culture in the Digital Library.
-The collection includes images of art and ceremonial objects, as well as documentation of their social context, use, and manufacture — whether performances employing masks, or techniques used in producing pottery, iron, leather, and weaving.
+Scholar/photographer Christopher D. Roy has contributed 3,500 images of African art and culture to the Artstor Digital Library.
+The selection includes art and ceremonial objects, as well as documentation of their social context, use, and manufacture — whether performances employing masks, or techniques used in producing pottery, iron, leather, and weaving.

-Christopher D. Roy is Professor of Art History and Elizabeth M. Stanley Faculty Fellow of African Art History at the University of Iowa.
+Christopher D. Roy is Professor and Elizabeth M. Stanley Faculty Fellow of African Art History at the University of Iowa.
 He teaches courses in African, Pre-Columbian, Native American, and Pacific Islands art.
 He received his PhD in African art history from Indiana University (1979) and his research focuses on the art of Burkina Faso and West Africa.
-Roy is the founder and director of the Program for Advanced Study of Art and Life in Africa (PASALA), an interdisciplinary program of fellowships, scholarships, conferences, and publications focused on the visual arts of Africa.
+Roy is the founder and director of the Program for Advanced Study of Art and Life in Africa (PASALA), an interdisciplinary program focused on the visual arts of Africa.